fcn06/swarm/README.md

 ## **💡 Core Components of Swarm**

-Swarm is built from a set of modular components that work together:
+Swarm is composed of several modular and interconnected components:

-*   **🗣️ Basic Domain Agent:** The **Specialist**.
-An agent designed to be an expert in a single domain, like "weather forecasting" or "database queries."
+*   **🗣️ Basic Domain Agent (The Specialist):** An agent designed to be an expert in a specific domain, such as weather forecasting or database queries.
-*   **🧠 Workflow Agent:** The **Conductor**.
-This agent orchestrates complex operations by executing predefined workflows or dynamically generating new ones.
-Each fulfillment of request is evaluated by LLM as a judge component, and potentially modify execution to improve fulfillment of user request.
+*   **🧠 Workflow Agent (The Conductor):** The orchestrator that manages complex operations by executing predefined or dynamically generated workflows.
+It leverages the LLM-as-a-Judge for self-correction and improved request fulfillment.
-*   **🔗 Workflow Management Runtime:** The **Engine**.
-This is the powerful, flexible engine that executes the workflows.
-It can run as part of a Workflow Agent or independently.
+*   **🔗 Workflow Management Runtime (The Engine):** The flexible core responsible for defining, validating, and executing multi-agent workflows and plans.
+It can be integrated into a Workflow Agent or used standalone.
-*   **🛠️ MCP Runtime (Model Context Protocol):** The **Bridge** to the outside world.
-This runtime enables agents to interact with external services and data sources, like a weather API or a database.
+*   **🛠️ MCP Runtime (Model Context Protocol) (The Bridge):** Facilitates agent interaction with external services, tools, and data sources, extending their capabilities to the outside world.
-*   **⚖️ LLM as a Judge:** The **Evaluator**.
-An LLM that assesses the outcome of agent and workflow executions, providing a feedback loop for improvement.
+*   **⚖️ LLM as a Judge (The Evaluator):** An autonomous LLM-based service that assesses the performance and outcomes of agent and workflow executions, providing critical feedback for continuous improvement.

 ## **🔬 Under the Hood: Crate Breakdown**

-The Swarm project is composed of several specialized crates:
+The Swarm project is organized into several specialized Rust crates:

-*   `agent_core`: Foundational elements for all agent types.
+*   `agent_core`: Provides foundational traits, data structures, and shared logic for all agent types within Swarm.
-*   `basic_agent`: Business logic for the "specialist" domain agents.
+*   `basic_agent`: Implements the business logic for a general-purpose "specialist" Domain Agent.
-*   `workflow_agent`: Business logic for the "conductor" workflow agent.
+*   `workflow_agent`: Contains the business logic for the "conductor" Workflow Agent, responsible for planning and orchestration.
-*   `workflow_management`: The core runtime for defining and executing workflows.
+*   `workflow_management`: The core library for defining, parsing, and executing multi-agent workflows and plans.
-*   `mcp_runtime`: The runtime for connecting to external tools and services.
+*   `mcp_runtime`: Manages interactions with external tools and services via the Model Context Protocol (MCP).
-*   `llm_api`: A convenient interface for interacting with various Large Language Models.
+*   `llm_api`: Offers a standardized interface for seamless integration with various Large Language Models.
-*   `agent_discovery_service`: An HTTP service where agents can register themselves, allowing them to be discovered by the Workflow Agent.
+*   `agent_discovery_service`: An HTTP service enabling agents to register themselves and discover other available agents.
-*   `agent_memory_service`: A service allowing agents to share conversation history and context.
+*   `agent_memory_service`: A service designed to manage and share conversational history and contextual information among agents.
-*   `agent_evaluation_service`: A service that uses an "LLM as a Judge" to evaluate agent performance.
+*   `agent_evaluation_service`: Implements the "LLM as a Judge" functionality to evaluate agent and workflow execution outcomes.
-*   `configuration`: Default configuration files and prompts.
+*   `configuration`: Stores default configuration files, prompts, and agent definitions.
-*   `documentation`: Example configuration files and guides.
+*   `documentation`: Contains example configuration files, guides, and architectural illustrations.
-*   `examples`: Illustrative examples to help you interact with Swarm.
-In particular, there is a test MCP server with capability to scrape a url and search against wikipedia.
+*   `examples`: Provides illustrative code examples, including a test MCP server with web scraping and Wikipedia search capabilities.

 ## **🗺️ Roadmap & Contributing**